 The road to creating my monthly and annual budgets were eye-openers themselves: Tracking my income and expenses gave me a detailed glimpse into exactly where my money was coming from and going, and set the tone everything else that came after, like my financial goals.

 You’ll find, as I did, that having solid monthly and annual budgets in place will give you a greater sense of control over your money and a clear glimpse of your path to reaching the financial goals you have in mind.

 Even better, consider this: Make your goals a part of your budget.

 I wrote previously about how unnerving it’s been to not have a monthly salary coming in, and the truth is, I’m still adjusting to my new reality.

-Yes, I was prepared for it, but having worked for a monthly paycheck for most of the last 20 years, living without one feels….strange.
+Yes, I was prepared for it, but having worked for a monthly paycheck for the last 20 years, living without one feels….strange.

 Thankfully, I’ve got investment income to keep me afloat, which does give me a sense of security.